Miguel Portillo

 Miguel Alfredo Portillo (born September 26, 1982 in Gobernador Virasoro), nicknamed Pipo, is a football defender from Argentina who currently plays for the Swiss regional side FC Köniz.

 Career

 Portillo started his career at Argentine giants Boca Juniors in 2001, he never played a league game for the club but took part in 2 Copa Mercosur games in 2001.
 He has had spells at several Swiss clubs and the French team Angers SCO, on 5 September 2009 AC Lugano have signed Young Boys' Argentinian defender on loan until the end of the season.
-After the season ended, Portillo joined FC Chornomorets Odesa in July 2010.
+After the season ended, Portillo joined Chornomorets Odesa in July 2010.